-In a middle school unit Food for Plants, students are presented with Van Helmont's experiment (Student Book, pp. 37-40).
-Teachers are alerted that "students' ideas about soil as food for plants are challenged as they think about an experiment done by the Belgian scientist Jan Van Helmont in 1642 (Teacher's Guide, p.
-39).
-In this experiment he showed that plants do not use food from the soil to support their growth."
-Students are encouraged to link the experiment to their own ideas: Before they read about the experiment, they are asked to (a) write down and justify their ideas about whether they think that soil is food for plants (Teacher's Guide, p.
-39), and (b) make predictions about the outcome of Van Helmont's experiment (Teacher's Guide, pp. 40-41).
-After they read about the experiment, students are encouraged to think about whether soil is food for plants.
+Students are encouraged to link the experiment to their own ideas.
+Before they read about the experiment, they are asked to (a) write down and justify their ideas about whether they think that soil is food for plants (Student Book, p.
+35 and Teacher's Guide, p.
+41) and (b) make predictions about the outcome of Van Helmont's experiment (Teacher's Guide, pp. 42-43).
+After they read about the experiment, students are encouraged to think whether soil is food for plants and explain their answers (Student Book, pp. 38-39).
 The material suggests that teachers emphasize "the contrast between the students' predictions and what actually happened in the experiment" (Teacher's Guide, p.
-42).
-The material also provides "Expected Student Responses," which can help teachers take account of their own students' ideas (Teacher's Guide, pp. 42-43).
+44) and provides the teacher with suggestions for dealing with students' questions (Teacher's Guide, p.
+45).